This section details how to create Manual and Automatic Backups on your Server computer.

 - Edit Backup Preferences

 A new backup scheme can be created by clicking the plus button, or click the minus button to remove a backup scheme.
-With the Enabled checkbox checked, a backup will be created at the selected location according to the set times.
-When this box is unchecked, no backup will be created.
+With the Enabled checkbox checked, a backup will be created at the selected location at the scheduled time and days.
+When this box is unchecked, the indicated backup scheme will not run.

-- Attachments: All images files in MacPractices Digital Radiography/Imaging and Attachments/Images
+- Attachments: All images files in MacPractices Digital Radiography/Imaging and Attachments/Images, but no MacPractice and patient data.